rushabhshah27/RushabhsBookStore/RushabhsBookStore/README.txt

 Moved Models folder into .Models Project
 Added a project reference in .DataAccess and .Models project Rename the Models folder to ViewModels and also changed the namespace to .Models.ViewModels

+1232
+Modify the Startup.cs file and run the application to review the errors.
+Changed the reference in Error.cshtml to .Models.ViewModels.ErrorViewModels and tested the application.
+But still getting an error while running the application.